smithajo/GCP/README.md

  *

 # Stackdriver workspace (Cloud monitoring/Debugging)
- **Logging**: allows to store search and set alerts for log data within GCP,
+ * **Logging**: allows to store search and set alerts for log data within GCP,
- **Monitoring**: provides visibility into the performance, uptime and overall health of cloud applications, by collecting metrics events and metadata from GCP.
+ * **Monitoring**: provides visibility into the performance, uptime and overall health of cloud applications, by collecting metrics events and metadata from GCP.
+ * Trace
+ * Error reporting
+ * Debugger
+ * Profiler

 # Compute options